lukemunsch/loreynas-ticket-counter/README.md

 [First Post](media/readme-images/fb-first-post.png)

-Social media also provides the owners of the site to apply for paid ads for their products; Repeating the release of ads and editing them with promotions that will then be displayed in prominent places on the websites they frequesntly use.
+Social media also provides the owners of the site to apply for paid ads for their products; Repeating the release of ads and editing them with promotions that will then be displayed in prominent places on the websites they frequently use.

-Social media also adheres to Influencer Marketing; by getting social media users with a high number of followers to post news and updates, reviews and ratings of your site, they can also provide you with steady visits from other people to your site and then they themsleves may pass on the word and other people will also come to see your site.
+Social media also adheres to Influencer Marketing; by getting social media users with a high number of followers to post news and updates, reviews and ratings of your site, they can also provide you with steady visits from other people to your site and then they may pass on the word and other people will also come to see your site.

-As well as influencers and paid ads, you can also pay commisions to others sites with similar products to add your adverts and links to your site into their products or confirmation emails, therefore spreading the word further through the use of other poeple.
-This is less beneficial as usually the fees are determined by the people you want posting your links and site in their products, so they can charge very hgh fees.
+As well as influencers and paid ads, you can also pay commissions to other sites with similar products to add your adverts and links to your site into their products or confirmation emails, therefore spreading the word further through the use of other people.
+This is less beneficial as usually the fees are determined by the people you want posting your links and site in their products, so they can charge very high fees.

-Other platforms that may be popular would also be reddit; based on the content for my site (video game locations) people looking for information on where the best places to go would be quite popular with adventure seekers.
-This also can be linked and shared and feature on different people's timelines.
+Other platforms that may be popular would also be Reddit; based on the content for my site (video game locations) people looking for information on where the best places to go would be quite popular with adventure seekers.
+This also can be linked and shared and featured on different people's timelines.

 ### Content Research